 The Group leases land plots, mostly from individuals, and agricultural equipment for producing crops.
-The Group does not own agricultural land and Ukrainian legislation provides for a ban on purchase of agricultural land plots by legal entities until 1 January 2024.
+The Group does not own agricultural land and Ukrainian legislation provides for a ban on purchase of agricultural land plots by legal entities.
 As a result, the Group is forced to lease from individuals who hold land lease rights, rather than own the land itself.